Researching quantum phenomena at the nanoscale

 - Homology-based characterization of nodal surfaces in low-dimensional materials

-- Machine/Deep learning based modelling to predict magneto-electronic and optoelectronic behavior
+- Machine learning based modelling to predict magneto-electronic and optoelectronic behavior

 - Cavity quantum electrodynamics and spin–photon interactions (QED-DFT methods)